-Kneading dough is a necessary skill when it comes to making pizza at home, unless you plan on using a no-knead method like I do.
+Kneading dough is a necessary skill when it comes to making pizza at home, unless you plan on using a no-knead homemade pizza dough recipe like I do.
 So naturally, one of the most common questions I get asked is if you can knead pizza dough too much.
 The answer is a multifaceted one.

 You can absolutely knead pizza dough too much, but not by hand and not generally to a point where it can’t be fixed.
 If you’ve kneaded your pizza dough too much using a stand mixer, you can always let it rest at room temperature for several hours to relax it again.